 Step 2: Feel free to crush it before putting it in it’s new home.
 It takes up WAY less space once you compress it, and compressing will not affect the quality of the wax once you render.

 Step 3: Once you have a sizable pile, prepare to render the comb.
 I’m going to be completely honest with you here, it’s a bit of a process.
 Here at Beepods, we have designated equipment for wax rendering since the wax gets on everything.
 It is also a several day process from start to finish, that is best completed outside, in a garage, basement, etc.

 Step 4: Read our Wax Rendering: Pros and Cons post, and decide if it’s right for you.
 We are currently working on a Very Exciting Trade-in Program for your wax and propolis!! (sneak peek: you’ll be able to send us your propolis and un-rendered wax, in exchange for credit to get either our rendered wax, Bee Better Butter, or anything else on our site!
 We wanna save you the time and trouble of rendering yourself, while still letting you enjoy the fruits of your bees’ labor.)

-Step 5: Coming soon in our Members Area, we’ll have complete instructions on how to go about rendering wax yourself.
+Step 5: Coming soon in our Lab, we’ll have complete instructions on how to go about rendering wax yourself.
 It is a comprehensive how-to that should get you safely from start to finish.

 Step 6: Pick a project and get going!
 Here is our post containing easy and fun Beeswax Recipes!